ucldc/ingest_deploy/README.md

 `queue_deep_harvest.py adrian.turner@ucop.edu high-stage 26959`

-If there are problems with individual items, you can do a deep harvest for just one object by its Nuxeo path.
+If there are problems with individual items, you can do a deep harvest for just one doc (not including any components) by its Nuxeo path.
 You need to log onto dsc-blackstar and sudo to the hrv-stg role account.
 Then:

 ```shell
 queue_deep_harvest_single_object.py "<path to assest wrapped with quotes>"